 Max Depth: 37 feet

-Public access for trailered launching of boats and canoes is provided at Silver Lake State Park, located at the south end of the lake off West Lake Road.
-Ice anglers have additional access at the Village of Perry Park and Public Beach.
-The site is located on the northeast side of the lake, near the intersection of Walker Rd. and Euclid Ave.
-(42 Walker Rd.).
-This site was improved by the Village of Perry in October 2010 for ice anglers with a grant from the DEC Habitat/Access Stamp Fund.
+Public access for trailered launching of boats and canoes is provided at Silver Lake State Park, located at the south end of the lake off West Lake Road (4229 W. Lake Rd., Castile, NY).
+Ice anglers have additional access at the Village of Perry Park and Public Beach located on the northeast side of the lake, near the intersection of Walker Rd. and Euclid Ave.
+This site was improved by the Village of Perry in 2010 with a grant from the DEC Habitat/Access Stamp Fund.

 Northern pike, which reproduce naturally, provide anglers with the opportunity for a true trophy.
 Northern pike in Silver Lake can exceed 35 inches in length, although fish 18 - 25 inches are much more common.
-Large, live minnows and 8 - 12 inch imitation baitfish lures will take some nice fish.
+Large, live minnows or 8 - 12 inch minnow imitation stickbaits will take some nice fish.

-Largemouth bass in Silver Lake are fairly abundant and exhibit good growth rates, with good numbers of bass in the 12 - 15 inch size group.
-The lake's extensive aquatic vegetation beds offer excellent cover for largemouth bass and anglers should not pass up these areas.
+Largemouth Bass: Largemouth bass are fairly abundant in Silver Lake and exhibit moderate growth rates.
+There are good numbers of bass in the 12 - 15 inch size group, with decent numbers of 16"+ bass roaming the lake.
+The lake's abundant forage and dense aquatic vegetation beds offer excellent cover for largemouth bass, and anglers should not pass up these areas.
 Bass anglers frequently have success with spinner baits, surface plugs, plastic worms, crank baits and live bait, such as crayfish and shiners.